-In addition to 15 books, some of which have become national and international bestsellers, Jonas has written three works for live stage (The European Lover, a one-act opera, with music by Tibor Polgar, directed by Leon Major, first performed in 1965; The Glove, a one-act opera, with music by Tibor Polgar, directed by Alan Lunn, first performed in 1973, and Pushkin, a full-length stage play, directed by Marion Andre, first performed in 1979).
+In addition to 16 books, some of which have become national and international bestsellers, Jonas has written three works for live stage (The European Lover, a one-act opera, with music by Tibor Polgar, directed by Leon Major, first performed in 1965; The Glove, a one-act opera, with music by Tibor Polgar, directed by Alan Lunn, first performed in 1973; and Pushkin, a full-length stage play, directed by Marion Andre, first performed in 1979).
 Jonas has also written and/or produced and/or directed over 200 dramas and documentary dramas for the Canadian Broadcasting Corporation, including the award-winning radio and TV series, The Scales of Justice (1981-1996).
-A film, Sword of Gideon, based on Jonas's book Vengeance, was directed by Michael Anderson and featured Michael York, Colleen Dewhurst, Lino Ventura, and Rod Steiger.
+A film, Sword of Gideon, based on Jonas's book Vengeance, and directed by Michael Anderson, featured Michael York, Colleen Dewhurst, Lino Ventura, and Rod Steiger.
 Another film, Munich, directed by Steven Spielberg and starring Eric Bana, was nominated for five Academy Awards for 2005.

-Jonas has contributed features, reviews, columns, poetry as well as aviation and motorsport journalism to many Canadian periodicals and newspapers; also to such U.S. and British publications and wire services as the Daily Telegraph, Saturday Review, the National Review, The Wall Street Journal, The National Interest, The Chicago Sun-Times, the Middle East Quarterly, and United Press International.
+Jonas has contributed features, reviews, columns, poetry as well as aviation and motorsport journalism to many Canadian periodicals and newspapers; also to such U.S. and British publications and wire services as the Daily Telegraph, Saturday Review, National Review, The Wall Street Journal, The National Interest, The Chicago Sun-Times, the Middle East Quarterly, Foreign Policy, the Hungarian Review, and United Press International.
 He has been a contributing editor and columnist for The Canadian Lawyer; past contributing editor of Toronto Life, and past weekly columnist for the Toronto Sun (1981-2001).

 Currently Jonas is a twice-weekly columnist for the National Post.
-His most recent books are, Beethoven's Mask: Notes on My Life and Times, published by Key Porter Books in 2005, and a collection of essays, Reflections on Islam, released by Key Porter Books in 2007.
-His most current collection, published by Cormorant Books in the fall of 2011, is a cavalcade of poetry, biography, autobiography and irreverent literary history, called The Jonas Variations: A Literary Séance.
-He is at work on his next book of fiction, which he calls Me, A Novel.
+His most recent books are Beethoven's Mask: Notes on My Life and Times, published by Key Porter Books in 2005; a collection of essays, Reflections on Islam, released by Key Porter Books in 2007, and his latest, published by Cormorant Books in the fall of 2011, a cavalcade of poetry, biography, autobiography, and irreverent literary history, called The Jonas Variations: A Literary Séance.
+He is at work on his next book.

 - "Edgar Allan Poe" Award for Best Fact Crime Book for By Persons Unknown, Mystery Writers of America.
 (New York, 1978.)